-“We as a Company have been in Egypt since 1942.
-We as a system together with our bottling partner proudly employ 9,000 Egyptian directly in Egypt and have 8 plants across the nation.
+“We as a company have been in Egypt since 1942.
+We as a system together with our bottling partner proudly employ 9,000 Egyptians directly in Egypt and have eight plants across the nation.
 Our Cairo Concentrate Plant manufactures beverage base for 140 Coca-Cola products and exports them to 46 countries across the Middle East, Africa and Asia with the value of USD 443 million annually.”

 “For the last few years Unilever has been clearly signaling its positive outlook on the Egyptian economy.
 Now it is clear that the reform program is moving in the right direction by fixing the economy’s fundamentals which implies the improvement is sustainable for years to come.

 Unilever in Egypt has been performing well for the last few years but has witnessed a significant improvement, especially when it comes to export, since the floatation took place.
 It is obvious that Egypt has become an extremely attractive manufacturing base.
 And those who can’t see it are probably going to miss a huge opportunity either on the local market of 100 m consumer-base or on the export front with a country that has access to 2b people duty-free due to trade agreements.”